How to Create a new Excel Workbook in C#

 Let's begin creating an Excel file in C#.

-Step 1: Create a New C# Project
+How Do I Create a New C# Project for Excel Development?

-1. To install IronXL, right-click on your project in Solution Explorer, choose "Manage NuGet Packages," search for IronXL, and then proceed with the installation.
+- To install IronXL, right-click on your project in Solution Explorer, choose "Manage NuGet Packages," search for IronXL, and then proceed with the installation.

-1. Alternatively, you can install IronXL via the Package Manager Console using the following command:
+- Alternatively, you can install IronXL via the Package Manager Console using the following command:

 Install-Package IronXL.Excel

-This command will download, install, and add an assembly reference to our project.
+This command will download, install, and add an assembly reference to your project.
 Wait for the package to be downloaded and installed.
 Once the installation is complete, you can start using IronXL in your project to work with Excel files programmatically.

 At the top of your C# file, add the following namespace:

-Step 4: Create a New Excel File
+How Do I Create a New Excel File Programmatically?

 Now, let's write the code to create an Excel file: